-Nearly two months into isolation and social distancing, Australians are drinking more.
+After months of isolation and social distancing, Australian’s are drinking more.

 That’s not healthy for anyone, but especially not for Australia’s kids, who may have witnessed their parents’ drinking habits change rapidly – partly out of boredom, but also as a way of coping with the stress of our new reality.

 They’ve seen us turn the occasional mid-week wine or G&T after home schooling into a daily ritual.
 Many have played in the background of Zoom calls that are basically virtual pub tables, complete with drinking games.
 And some older kids may have noticed how dad or mum sometimes turn off the video on work calls because they have a drink in hand at 3pm.

 The good news is that, just as we can pass on unhealthy habits and behaviours, we can also just as easily do the opposite – and quickly re-establish ourselves as positive role models by returning to a safe level of drinking.

 And that’s important, because the attitudes to drinking that your kids take into adulthood come from one of the most important people in their lives.